scarpe-team/scarpe/README.md

 Scarpe isn't feature complete with any version of Shoes (yet?).
 We're initially targeting Shoes Classic.

+## Wait, What's A Shoes?

+Shoes is an old library (really several different ones) that let you build little local desktop computer programs, package them up and give copies to people.
+Imagine if you can write a tiny little Ruby program (e.g. sneak a peek at the next section) and then it would make a runnable app, opening a window in Ruby, where you could click buttons and play sounds and stuff.

+Scarpe is a rewrite of Shoes, because old Shoes doesn't really work any more.
+There have been a surprising number of rewrites of Shoes over the years -- people love it and miss having it around.
+This one is ours.
+Also it uses Webview.

 ## Usage

 Note: you'll probably want the [Scarpe in Development](#scarpe-in-development) instructions below in most cases!
 Scarpe isn't ready for "just install the released version" production usage yet.